spotipy-dev/spotipy/TUTORIAL.md

 Once those three setup items are taken care of, you're ready to start learning how to use Spotipy!

 ## Step 1.
 Creating a Spotify Account
 Spotipy relies on the Spotify API.
 In order to use the Spotify API, you'll need to create a Spotify developer account.
-Here is a How-To video [https://www.youtube.com/watch?v=3RGm4jALukM] that showcases how to get setup with API credentials, Redirect URIs, and Spotify Developer Accounts, all of which are necessary prerequisites to using the Spotipy library environment variables.
+Here is a how-to [video](https://www.youtube.com/watch?v=3RGm4jALukM) that showcases how to get setup with API credentials, Redirect URIs, and Spotify Developer Account, all of which are necessary prerequisites to using the Spotipy library environment variables.

 A. Visit the [Spotify developer portal](https://developer.spotify.com/dashboard/).
 If you already have a Spotify account, click "Log in" and enter your username and password.
 Otherwise, click "Sign up" and follow the steps to create an account.
 After you've signed in or signed up, you should be redirected to your developer dashboard.
 You do not need to have a premium Spotify account, a free account will work.